tofflemire/tofflemire.github.io/pages/other_research.md

 #### Analysis of the Column Density Distribution of Simulated MHD Turbulence
 <img src="/local_files/CD_subsonic.jpg" width="300" ALIGN="left" HSPACE="25" />
 <img src="/local_files/CD_supersonic.jpg" width="300" ALIGN="left" HSPACE="25" />
 Before starting graduate school at the University of Wisconsin, I spent a summer in Madison doing research as part of the NSF REU program.
-I worked with Prof. Alex Lazarian and then graduate student Blakesley Burkhart on a project to analyize the statistical properties of the column density distribution of simulated magnetohydrodynamic (MHD) turbulence.
+I worked with Prof. Alex Lazarian and, then graduate student, Blakesley Burkhart on a project analyizing the column density distribution of simulated magnetohydrodynamic (MHD) turbulence.

-The main motivation of our work was to find ways
+The primary motivation of our work was to find a novel way of analyzing observable quantities of the interstellar medium (ISM), namely the projected column density, that reveal the level of turbulence and magnetic field strength.
+Turbulence and magnetic fields play a large role in the

 <a href='http://adsabs.harvard.edu/abs/2011ApJ...736...60T' target='blank'> A link to the peer-reviewed paper can be found here.</a>